articles

 I answer: “I’m going to Shenzhen tomorrow, not today.”

-Feeling embarrassed because of acting snippy for all the wrong reasons, I ask: “Where in Shenzhen does the bus stop?”
+Feeling embarrassed for being snippy without reason, I ask: “Where in Shenzhen does the bus stop?”

 After he tells me, it’s my turn at the ticket booth.
 The woman behind the glass window asks me: “Where would you like to go?”

-The woman frowns at the driver and looks at me, askingly.
+The woman frowns at the driver and looks at me, waiting for confirmation.

-I repeat my intention: “I want to go to Shenzhen tomorrow evening.”
+I repeat: “I want to go to Shenzhen tomorrow evening.”

 She inquires: “Is the bus at 8 okay?”